 Recovery is often defined as returning to a better state, while Rest is defined as inactivity.
 In other words, having a rest day would mean that you are inactive and don’t do much physical activity.
 Taking a recovery day means that you are consciously opting to do something that helps your body recover.

 Top-trained runners can very likely recover about half the time poorly trained runner’s needs.
-Good restitution habits after training or competition (fluid, nutrition, replacement of essential nutrients, dry clothing, jogging or similar) will shorten the recovery time, depending on the initiative used and when they are used.
+Good restitution habits after training or competition (fluid, nutrition, replacement of essential nutrients, dry clothing, jogging, or similar) will shorten the recovery time, depending on the initiative used and when they are used.

 if you are an experienced marathon runner, you can run “recovery runs” which is the lowest pace at the shortest distance at all.

-The main rule here is that some activity in the recovery, is active recovery the day after a long training session aiming to recover better.
+The main rule here is that some activity in the recovery is active recovery the day after a long training session aiming to recover better.
 Because a certain activity here provides better recovery than total rest.
 This is because a larger blood flow provides both more oxygen and more nutrients and more efficiently transports degradation products away, than when the blood flow is small with no activity at all.

-But as beginner following a training program, you also recover the day after even that you are inactive and just rest, because you are not capable yet to do these “recovery runs” as active recovery the day after a demanding training session.
+But as a beginner following a training program, you also recover the day after even that you are inactive and just rest, because you are not capable yet to do these “recovery runs” as active recovery the day after a demanding training session.

 During recovery, the following occurs:

-- Degraded muscle fibers rebuilds
+- Degraded muscle fibers rebuild